 Financial instruments owned-Derivative contracts and Financial instruments sold, not yet purchased-Derivative contracts.
-During the six months ended June 30, 2013, the Company reclassified approximately \$52 of derivative assets and approximately \$38 of derivative liabilities from Level 1 to Level 2 as transactions in these contracts did not occur with sufficient frequency and volume to constitute an active market.
+During the six months ended June 30, 2015, the Company reclassified approximately \$133 of derivative assets and approximately \$94 of derivative liabilities from Level 2 to Level 1 as these listed derivatives became actively traded and were valued based on quoted prices from exchanges.